TJAdryan/astro_blog/src/content/blog/2025-06-29-Better-Pipelines-with-Dagster.md

 <img src="/img/full_pipeline.png" alt="Dagster streamlit image" width="600px">

-Also the way Dagster displays the logs and allows you to trace back any issues is super helpful too.
-Once you start a job you can move over to the runs tab, or you can follow the link that gets generated when you run a job.
+Also the way Dagster displays the logs and allows you to trace back any issues is super helpful.
+Once you start a job you can move over to the runs tab, or you can follow the link that is generated when you run a job.
 <img src="/img/Run_dagster.png" alt="Dagster streamlit image" width="600px">